nginx/agent/hugo/content/docker-images.md

 ## Building NGINX Agent image with NGINX Plus

 1. Log in to [MyF5 Customer Portal](https://account.f5.com/myf5) and download your `nginx-repo.crt` and `nginx-repo.key` files.
-For a trial of NGINX Plus, the files are provided with your trial package.
+These files are also provided with the NGINX Plus trial package.

 1. Copy the files to the directory where the Dockerfile is located `scripts/docker/official/nginx-plus-with-nginx-agent/alpine/`.